-Students may not bring personal items to
+Students may not bring personal items to school.

-school.
 This includes, but is not limited to: toys, games, radios, cell phones, iPod, iPad, Kindles, any electronic devices, headsets, skateboards, and excessive amounts of money.

-Personal playground equipment may be brought to school under the following conditions:
+Personal playground equipment may be brought to school under the following conditions:.

-- Footballs and baseball bats may only be used during PE time and only with the consent and direct supervision of the PE teacher.
-Hard balls are not allowed. - Personal equipment may not be used in games that exclude others. - Equipment must be placed in the classroom equipment box. - All personal equipment must be clearly marked in permanent ink with the owner's name. - The school will not be responsible for any lost, damaged, or stolen personal items brought from home
+- Personal equipment may not be used in games that exclude others. - Equipment must be placed in the classroom equipment box. - All personal equipment must be clearly marked in permanent ink with the owner's name. - The school will not be responsible for any lost, damaged, or stolen personal items brought from home